EU malcontents voice anger at climate summit

 Most EU leaders have been singing from the same hymn sheet on climate, amid new policies on phasing out combustion-engine cars and rolling out a carbon market for buildings and for the transport sector.

-But poorer and more coal-and-gas dependent member states in Central and Eastern Europe have been worried over the cost of transformation.
+But poorer and more coal and gas-dependent member states in Central and Eastern Europe have been worried by the cost of transition.

 And for his part, Czech prime minister Andrej Babiš used the podium in Glasgow to send a different message to the world.